anjanbharadwaj/FBLA-Accuracy/README.txt

 A: Make sure that you enable flash player on your web browser.
 In some cases this can be done by right clicking the animation page and selecting show animation.

 Q: The site isn't loading?
 A: Make sure WIFI is enabled.
-Or if you are viewing the site as local-host make sure to open index.html (by double clicking the file)
+Or if you are viewing the site as local-host make sure to open index.html (by double clicking the file).
+However, to login into the dashboard, you will need to be connected to WIFI.

 Q: I can't create an account on your dashboard!
 A: Make sure your password is over 6 characters and your username has an email provider attached (ex @gmail.com)

+Q: Why is the website seem squished or elongated?
+A: Try zooming in or out of your browser.
+Many times, you have zoomed in or out too much, which causes the website to attempt to resize.

 FUTURE VISIONS
 - - - - - - - - - - - - -